 Clicks that may or may not result in a sale.
 It’s a world where brands can get exactly what they pay for.

 Influencer marketing has a very different setup.
 For starters, you’ll be working with influencers.
 And just like their extremely diverse styles and audiences, you’ll encounter that same level of diversity within their work-styles.
 You’ll get presented with various pricing structures, payment processes, time frames, and attitudes.
 There are no guarantees.
 And the process, as a whole, can be messy.

 But, this messiness is the entire reason WHY influencer marketing works so well.
 It wouldn’t be effective if it wasn’t organic!
 So the messiness comes with the territory.

 If you’re looking for an easy solution, there isn’t one that will take away all of the work, BUT platforms like ours, The Shelf, will streamline the crap out of it!
 Plus, we’re totally great with targeting down to the finest nuance…which, in the end, will give you better ROI than what your marketing intern will be able to achieve after slaving over the campaign setup process for months.

 And even if you don’t want to use our platform, our blog posts are turbo-thorough (if you couldn’t tell from this post), and we’ll get you up and running, as well as armed with the info you need to run successful campaigns, right out out of the gate!

-This post is a step by step guide on how to structure your first campaign.
+- step-by-step guide on how to structure your first campaign

-This post runs through what to expect in terms of influencer-pricing (so you don’t get burned)!
+- What to expect in terms of influencer pricing (so you don’t get burned)